haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 </figure>
 <br>
-While the model is mostly satisfying the defined distance restraints, many residues identified as potential interface by DISVIS are not forming contacts.
+While the model is mostly satisfying the defined distance restraints, many residues identified as potential interface by DisVis are not forming contacts.
 </details>

 <br>